 Panel A of Table~\ref{tab:r_rail} presents the results for height.
-Columns (1)--(4) list the estimates for the boys, whereas columns (5)--(8) list the estimates for the girls.
-While the estimated coefficients on the 1923 birth cohort dummies in columns (1), (5), and (6) are statistically significantly negative, those on the interaction terms are not statistically significant.
-In columns (5) and (6) of Panel B, I find similar effects for the girls' weight.
-While these results provide evidence of the role of mental stress, my estimates offer less clear arguments on the stunting effects of nutritional stress.
-Indeed, column (1) of Panel B suggests that nutritional stress might have weak stunting effects on the boys at early primary school ages, even though such nutritional effects disappear at late primary school ages (column (2)).
-Similarly, although column (8) of Panel B suggests the much stronger stunting effects of nutritional stress on the weight of the secondary school girls born in 1924, no such nutritional pathway can be observed in the height of those girls, as shown in the same column of Panel A. Therefore, the foregoing results indicate that both the mental and the nutritional pathways might have played a role in the stunting mechanism, whereas they provide less reliable evidence on nutritional stress than maternal stress.
+Columns (1)--(2) list the estimates for the boys, whereas columns (3)--(4) list the estimates for the girls.
+While the estimated coefficients on the 1923 birth cohort dummies are statistically significantly negative in most cases, those on the interaction terms are not statistically significant.
+In the same columns in Panel B, I find similar effects for the girls' weight.
+While these results may provide evidence of the role of mental stress, my estimates offer less clear arguments on the stunting effects of nutritional stress.